 Faux Leather

-Now let’s talk about something a bit more exciting!
+Now let's talk about something a bit more exciting!
 You can add foil to faux leather!
-That makes things like making earrings with your Cricut even more exciting.
-You can now add gorgeous details to your designs.
-I mean look at that detail!
-Note: As of this post, the Cricut Joy machines are not able to add foil to faux leather.
+That makes things like making earrings with your Cricut even more exciting by adding gorgeous details to your designs.
+I mean, look at that detail!

 Vellum

-Yes, you can add foil to vellum!
-This opens up all sorts of project possibilities.
-I had to put that to the test with a really complicated pattern design.
-You can actually see in the image below how the Cricut machine ejects the mat just far enough so that you can remove or add the foil.
+Yes, you can definitely add foil to vellum!
+This allows for a wide range of project possibilities.
+I wanted to test this out using a complex pattern design.
+In the image below, you can see how the Cricut machine ejects the mat just far enough for you to easily remove or add the foil.

-I am actually putting all of my projects together into a cute gift and that vellum sheet became part of the wrapping.
-But I needed something to keep it closed so I made one last project.
-I did mess up my mat on this one as I got some foil on it.
-Again, learn from my mistakes and be careful with foil placement.
+I am currently organizing all of my projects to create a lovely gift, and I've incorporated the vellum sheet into the wrapping.
+However, I needed something to keep it closed, so I created one final project below.
+Unfortunately, I did get some foil on my mat while working on this one.
+Again, please learn from my mistakes and be cautious with foil placement.

 Printable Vinyl

 You can make foil stickers with your Cricut machine.
 You read that right.
-I am literally over the moon excited about the possibilities for this one!
-Just add your printable vinyl to your machine and foil then cut your stickers (either with a kiss cut or cut through).
+I am over the moon excited about the possibilities for this one!
+Simply add your printable vinyl to your machine and foil, then cut your stickers (either with a kiss cut or a cut-through method).

 Cut Files for Projects

 Want to make any of the projects shown above?
-You can do that by going to my Cricut Design Space profile and scrolling to this project (there are also some other foil projects there, too!).
-Just remove or hide any images that you do not want to make and start foiling as soon as your Cricut foil transfer tool arrives.
+Visit my Cricut Design Space profile and scroll to this project (note that there are also other foil projects available there).
+Remove or hide any images you do not want to use, and start foiling.

-I put all of my projects together into one cute little gift idea with the earrings all wrapped inside the vellum and gift box.
-This Cricut foil transfer kit can be used in so many ways and making gifts is just one option.
+I combined all of my projects into one charming gift idea, with the earrings beautifully wrapped in vellum and placed inside a gift box.
+This Cricut foil transfer kit can be used in various ways, and creating gifts is just one of the many possibilities.

 Storage Tips

-One thing to note is that the tips are super small and easy to loose.
+One thing to note is that the tips are super small and easy to lose.
 My tip for you is to add them to the magnetic strip inside the tray of either your Maker or Explore.
-This will keep them from getting lost and you needing to buy replacements.
+This will keep them from getting lost and you from needing to buy replacements.

 Cricut foil tool transfer kit wrap-up